facebookresearch/demucs/README.md

 - `tasnet_extra`: Conv-Tasnet trained with extra training data.

+For the `demucs*` and `light*` models, 8 bit quantized version are now downloaded by default.
+The model is 4 times smaller.
+I have not observed any change in the separation quality and the validation loss was not impacted by the quantization.
+In case you want to use the unquantized version, just add the `--not_quantized` flag to the command line.

 The `--shifts=SHIFTS` performs multiple predictions with random shifts (a.k.a randomized equivariant stabilization) of the input and average them.
 This makes prediction `SHIFTS` times slower but improves the accuracy of Demucs by 0.2 points of SDR.